University of Georgia: Small Satellite Research Laboratory

 The University of Georgia Small Satellite Research Laboratory (SSRL) was founded in 2016 by students with the help of researchers, scientists, and faculty associated the Center for Geospatial Research.
 The SSRL is funded by the NASA USIP (Undergraduate Student Instrument Project) to build a Cube Satellite for Low Earth Orbit.
 The SSRL is also part of the Air Force Research Laboratory's (AFRL) University Nanosatellite Program (UNP).
 The SSRL is student-led and will be building UGA's first satellite, a Cubesat, which will be sent to the International Space Station for deployment in late 2018.

 Center for Computational Quantum Chemistry (CCQC)

 The Center for Computational Quantum Chemistry (CCQC) is a research center in the department of chemistry, founded in 1987 by Professor Henry Schaefer, who continues to work there.
 Research at the CCQC employs computational chemistry to elucidate and/or correlate many areas of chemical research.

+Georgia Advanced Computing Resource Center

+The Georgia Advanced Computing Resource Center (GACRC), jointly established by the Office of the Vice President for Research and the Office of the Vice President for Information Technology, provides high-performance computing resources to the university's research community through the Sapelo2 cluster, housed at the Boyd Data Center.
+In 2024, the university invested $2.4 million to add 26 GPU compute nodes to the cluster—including NVIDIA H100, A100, and L4 hardware—to support faculty research in artificial intelligence, data science, and bioinformatics.
+The GACRC is a member of the Coalition for Academic Scientific Computation (CASC).